 The Philips CD-i 370 was the third and last portable Philips CDi player.
 It was introduced in 1996.

-Although the Philips branded and introduced several CD-i handhelds, none of these CD-i handhelds were actually made by Philips.
-The Philips 310 (without screen), the 350 and the 360 were built by Marantz, a subsidiary of Philips.
-The more sophisticated Philips CD-i 370 was developed and built by Korean based company Goldstar (a brand we know today as LG).
-The CD-i 370 was a Philips re-branded version of the GPI-1200M that, like most of the Goldstar units, used the portable CD-i board (Motorola 68341).
+Although Philips branded and introduced several CD-i handhelds, none of these CD-i handhelds were actually made by Philips itself.
+The Philips 310 (without screen), the 350 and the 360 were all built by Marantz, a subsidiary of Philips.
+The more sophisticated Philips CD-i 370 was developed and built by Korean-based company Goldstar (a brand we know today as LG).
+The CD-i 370 was a Philips re-branded version of Goldstars GPI-1200M that, like most of the Goldstar units, used the portable CD-i board (Motorola 68341).
 Goldstars GDI-700M and DVS VE-200 also belonged to this family of CD-i devices.

 In addition to Philips and Goldstar, there was another company that marketed CD-i handhelds.
 Sony introduced its IVO series CD-i players (V10 and V11).
 These players clearly deviated in appearance and hardware from the GPI-1200 and 370.

 Specifications and appearance

 The CD-i 370 was the most advanced Philips CD-i model ever made.
 It is a lot smaller than other CD-i consoles, including its CD-i handheld predecessors: the 350 and 360.
 Only the Sony IVO V10 and V11 were sleeker and more portable, but lacked a built-in Digital Video Cartridge (DVR), which prevented the more sophisticated CD-i games and movies from being played.
 A planned Sony V12, that would have a built-in DVR, was canceled prematurely.